prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 3.  **Single-site PTM:** Analysis of single site features abundances

-Complete execution commands and guidance for interpreting these outputs are detailed in Supplementary Material Sections A.4–A.6.
+Complete execution commands and guidance for interpreting these outputs are detailed in **Supplementary Material Sections A.4–A.6**.
 All differential expression analysis results are publicly archived on Zenodo [10.5281/zenodo.15830988](https://doi.org/10.5281/zenodo.15830988).

 ## 3.6 Integrated PTM Analysis using `prophosqua`

 The `prophosqua` package [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) provides tools for integrating and analyzing post-translational modification (PTM) data with total proteome measurements.
 It enables researchers to distinguish between changes in protein abundance and changes in modification site usage.

-This part describes how to load the results of the Differential Expression Analysis, integrate the PTM and total proteome data, and how to determine differential PTM-feature usage.
+This section explains how to load the results of the Differential Expression Analysis, integrate the PTM and total proteome data, and how to determine differential PTM-feature usage.
 For complete implementation with detailed code examples, see **Supplementary Material Section B** ("Integration and analysis of PTM features using `prophosqua`").

 ### 3.6.1 Data Loading and Integration

-The differential expression results, in Excel format, generated by `prolfquapp`, from the total proteome, and either multi or single-site PTM analyses, are loaded into the R. The two datasets are then integrated by performing a left-join operation on the protein IDs, merging the PTM-level statistics with the corresponding protein-level statistics of the total proteome experiment for each condition.
-A left join is used because we want to retain all PTM features, even if their parent proteins were not detected in the total proteome analysis - this ensures we don't lose any PTM information while still being able to normalize PTM changes by protein abundance when available.
-See **Supplementary Material Sections B.1-B.5** for complete data loading and integration workflow.
+Differential expression results from `prolfquapp`—provided in Excel format—for the total proteome and the multi- or single-site PTM analyses are imported into `R`.
+These datasets are then integrated by performing a left join on protein identifiers, merging PTM-level statistics with the corresponding protein-level values for each condition.
+A left join is specifically chosen to retain all PTM features, even if their parent proteins were not quantified in the total proteome dataset.
+This ensures that no PTM information is lost, while still allowing normalization by protein abundance when available.
+See **Supplementary Material Sections B.1–B.5** for the full data loading and integration workflow.

-The current prolfquapp implementation uses protein ID matching.
-This is a limitation, as it may lead to a loss of information because of differing representative IDs in the PTM-enriched and total proteome dataset (Note 4.12).
+Currently, `prolfquapp` matches PTM and protein features using exact protein IDs.
+This introduces a limitation: discrepancies in representative protein identifiers between the PTM-enriched and total proteome datasets may lead to loss of mapping information (see Note 4.12).

 ### 3.6.2 Analysis of Differential PTM-feature Expression (DPE)

 **Definition:** DPE tests the raw PTM-feature signal change between conditions, without any correction for its parent protein's expression level.
 This analysis is used to flag any PTM-feature whose abundance changes, even if the parent protein itself is also up- or down-regulated.

-**Method:** DPE results are visualized using N-to-C plots, generated by the `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) `::n_to_c_expression` function.
-These plots map both the $\log_2$ fold changes of individual modification sites along the primary sequence of the protein and the $\log_2$ fold change of the protein abundance from the total proteome experiment, providing a clear visual summary of both site-specific expression changes and overall protein regulation.
+**Method:** DPE results are visualized using N-to-C plots, generated by the `prophosqua` [10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272) `n_to_c_expression` function.
+These plots map both the $\log_2$ fold changes of individual modification sites along the primary sequence of the protein and the $\log_2$ fold change of the protein abundance from the total proteome experiment.
+This provides a clear visual summary of both site-specific and overall protein expression changes.
 See **Supplementary Material Section B.6** for complete DPE analysis implementation and visualization examples.
+The N-to-C expression plot shown below, for example, shows that the protein SQSTM1 (UniProt id Q64337) and the phosphorylation sites are upregulated in the KO vs WT comparison.

 ![N-to-C expression plot showing differential expression of total protein abundance (light yellow rectangle) and phosphorylation sites (vertical lines, color coded by type of residue) along protein sequences.
 The vertical lines are either dashed or solid, depending on the site's imputation status.
 The x-axis represents amino acid position from N to C terminus, while the y-axis shows $\log_2$ fold changes.
 Significantly regulated sites (FDR < 0.05 and FDR < 0.01) are highlighted with one or two red asterisks, respectively.
 The plot enables visualization of both overall protein regulation and site-specific phosphorylation changes in a single view.](figures/dpe_n_to_c.png)